-$h[w(1+g)(\bar{c}-c_L)]$ , and the bottom end, labeled N, of the hanging long vertical bar at $c_H$ marks the value of $h^[w(1+g)(c_H-c_L)]$ , where $h^ = h + (1-h)E/[a+b-(1+g)c_L+E]$ .
+$h^ = h + (1-h)E/[a+b-(1+g)c_L + E]$ .
 An important component of these numbers is the expropriation cost differential to the incumbent controlling shareholder who chooses a rights offer instead of a cash offer given the market beliefs.

-Only $T_1$ , the intrusion-induced cost function, which cuts through both short and long vertical bars, satisfies the conditions in equations (8) and (9); that is, on curve $T_1$ , the T-cost is sufficiently low at low c, but sufficiently high at high c.
-In the other two cases, $T_2$ and $T_3$ , neither satisfies these conditions because on these curves either the T-cost is not prohibitively high even at high c, namely, $T_2(c_H)$ , or the T-cost is already sufficiently high at low c, namely, $T_3(c_L)$ .
+Only $T_I$ , the intrusion-induced cost function, which cuts through both short and long vertical bars, satisfies conditions (8) and (9); that is, on curve $T_I$ , the T-cost is sufficiently low at low c, but sufficiently high at high c.
+In other two cases such as $T_2$ and $T_3$ , neither satisfies these conditions, because on these curves either the T-cost is not prohibitively high even at high c, namely $T_2(c_H)$ , or the T-cost is already sufficiently high at low c, namely, $T_3(c_L)$ .
 In other words, a unique separating equilibrium is viable if the intrusion-induced loss of private benefits is sufficiently big only at high c.
-Note that these conditions for a unique separating equilibrium are tighter than the conditions in equation (3).
-Thus the theory here can explain the U.K. findings noted by Slovin et al. (2000) that highquality firms choose cash offers and low-quality firms choose rights issues (see also Wu and Wang (2002) for similar evidence from Hong Kong).
+Note that these conditions for a unique separating equilibrium are tighter than the conditions in (3).
+Thus the theory here can explain the UK findings in Slovin et al. (2000) that high-quality firms choose cash offers and low-quality firms choose rights issues (see also Wu and Wang (2002) for similar evidence from Hong Kong.)

-As shown in Figure 1, $T_2$ is consistent with a cash-offer-pooling equilibrium because the conditions in equations (4) and (5) are satisfied; that is, when the upper bound of the loss of private benefits is small enough, all issuers choose cash offers.
-We do observe that almost all U.S. industrial firms choose cash offers.
-It is well known that in the United States, managers rather than large shareholders play an important role in controlling firms.
-Because U.S. managers are somehow able to control firms without exerting extensive managerial ownership, the intrusion-induced loss of control benefits through managerial ownership dilution is, of course, of little concern to them.
-Another related reason is that because of the way in which the U.S. legal environment has evolved to date, control benefits of the type under consideration in this paper may simply remain low due to the high degree of statutory protection of minority shareholders and high degree of law enforcement (Dyck and Zingales (2004)).
+As shown in Figure 1, $T_2$ is consistent with a cash-offer-pooling equilibrium because conditions (4) and (5) are satisfied, that is, when the upper bound of the loss of private benefits is small enough, all issuers choose cash offers.
+We do observe that almost all US industrial firms choose cash offers.
+It is well known that in the US, managers rather than large shareholders play an important role in controlling firms.
+Because US managers are somehow able to control firms without exerting large managerial ownership, the intrusion-induced loss of control benefits through managerial ownership dilution is, of course, of little concern to them.
+Another related reason is that, with the way in which the US legal environment has evolved to date, control benefits of the type under consideration in this paper may simply remain low due to the high degree of statutory protection of minority shareholders and high degree of law enforcement (Dyck and Zingales (2004)).

 In contrast, $T_3$ produces a unique rights-pooling equilibrium.
 Thus when the lower bound of the intrusion-induced loss of private benefits of control in a market is big enough, no issuer has the incentive to choose a cash offer.
-In many markets, such as in most parts of Europe, rights offers are the only flotation method used.
-In view of the conditions for the rights-pooling equilibrium here, perhaps control benefits or the intrusion-induced loss of them are generally so large in these markets that few issuers are comfortable with control-diluting cash offers.
-This can explain why, unlike in the United States, the waiving of preemptive rights in these markets is not desirable to controlling shareholders; indeed, we do not observe its occurrence in such markets.
+In many markets, as in most parts of Europe, rights offers are the only flotation method used.
+In view of the conditions for the rights-pooling equilibrium here, perhaps control benefits or the intrusion-induced loss of them are generally so large in these markets that few issuers really find comfortable with control-diluting cash offers.
+This can explain why, unlike in the US, the waiving of preemptive rights in these markets is not desirable to controlling shareholders; indeed, we do not observe that it has happened there.